intel-lab-lkp/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 ``/proc/filesystems`` should also show a filesystem of type "hugetlbfs" configured in the kernel.

-``/proc/sys/vm/nr_hugepages`` indicates the current number of "persistent" huge pages in the kernel's huge page pool.
-"Persistent" huge pages will be returned to the huge page pool when freed by a task.
+``/proc/sys/vm/nr_hugepages`` returns the total number of huge pages.
+When this file is written, the number of persistent huge pages will be adjusted to the specified value.
 A user with root privileges can dynamically allocate more or free some persistent huge pages by increasing or decreasing the value of ``nr_hugepages``.

 Note: When the feature of freeing unused vmemmap pages associated with each hugetlb page is enabled, we can fail to free the huge pages triggered by